kvkrishn/CS510_Project/README.md

 Data: SRC Kinase inhibitor Dataset(xlsx file)

+Output: Summary statistics of RF model on training and testing(variance level covered, rmse, etc)

-Details: ~3000 molecules with ~20 aggregate chemical features
+Details: Data contains ~3000 molecules with smile strings and ~20 aggregate chemical features

+All code is contained in the R notebook and if run, should contain comments and information on how to load dataset and what each step is doing and functioning.
+Make sure the dataset is in the same directory as the R notebook for the code to load dataset properly.